LexMachinaInc/python-lexmachina-sync-api-client/docs/spreadsheet_example.rst

 In the :doc:`quickstart`, we looked for an individual case.
 In this example, we'll look at a group of cases to see if we can glean any interesting information about the group of cases as a whole.

 For this example, we'll look at Antitrust cases terminated in 2024, do some light analysis, and add the cases to a spreadsheet.
-A jupyter notebook with this code can be found in `the examples folder <https://github.com/LexMachinaInc/python-lexmachina-sync-api-client/tree/main/examples>`_
+A jupyter notebook with this code can be found in `the examples folder (NOTE: not yet there) <https://github.com/LexMachinaInc/python-lexmachina-sync-api-client/tree/main/examples>`_

 In the :doc:`quickstart`, you saw how we created an API client object which we then used to create an object with access to the Federal District case API endpoints: